Ōtanewainuku Kiwi Trust

-The Otanewainuku Kiwi Trust is a community-based conservation Trust formed in 2002 by Te Puke Forest and Bird and other members of the community concerned at the decline of North Island brown kiwi in the Otanewainuku forest.
-The Trust operates under a Memorandum of Understanding with the Department of Conservation (DOC) who administers the land and provides technical advice and guidance on pest control and translocation of birds.
+The Ōtanewainuku Kiwi Trust is a community-based conservation Trust formed in 2002 by Te Puke Forest and Bird and other members of the community concerned at the decline of North Island brown kiwi in the Ōtanewainuku forest.
+The Trust operates under Community Agreement with the Department of Conservation (DOC) who administers the land and is responsible for managing and promoting conservation of the natural heritage of NZ.

-Everyone involved is a volunteer.
-The Otanewainuku Trust works to protect kiwi and other fauna and flora of the forest.
-Activities range from the more physically demanding, such as maintaining a trap line through the bush and coming to 'workdays', to quieter pursuits such as guiding, fundraising, kiwi listening, helping with mail outs, sausage sizzles or simply sponsoring them.
+The Ōtanewainuku Kiwi Trust works to protect kiwi, kō Kōkakō and other fauna and the flora of the forest.
+Volunteer activities range from the more physically demanding, such as maintaining a trap line workdays in the forest, to quieter pursuits such as administration, guiding, fundraising or governance.

-The Otanewainuku Kiwi Trust contribute to the following programmes, Pest Control, Kiwi Translocation, Kiwi Chick Rearing with Project ONE, Kiwi Listening Surveys, Kokako Translocation, Education and Fundraising.
+The Ōtanewainuku Kiwi Trust contribute to the following programmes, Pest Animal Control, Kiwi & Kokako Translocation, Kiwi Chick Rearing with Project ONE, Education and Fundraising.